 From crown to parliament.
 Slick political comedy The Thick of It made a household name of Peter Capaldi as a sweary spin doctor.
 All four series of the Westminster-set show can be found on Netflix.

 London cop and spy shows are particularly well represented on Netflix.
 The BBC's Sherlock is arguably the pick of the bunch.
 Benedict Cumberbatch and Martin Freeman are immense as Holmes and Watson, while London itself plays a big part in the show's success.
 Witness the phonebox shrine to Sherlock, which materialised outside Bart's hospital following the character's apparent death.
-The first three series can be found on Netflix.
+The first four series can be found on Netflix.

 Luther might be glibly summed up as another gritty crime drama about a cop who isn't afraid to break the rules.
-Yet this BBC show has an assured edge that makes for compelling viewing — especially if you live or work in Shoreditch where most of the action seems to have been filmed.
+Yet this four-series BBC show has an assured edge that makes for compelling viewing — especially if you live or work in Shoreditch where most of the action seems to have been filmed.
 Plus, Ruth Wilson and Idris Elba make one of the best pairings on television.

 And a few scraps

-He Who Dares: Downing Street Seige: You can guess the story from the title of this badly reviewed drama.
+He Who Dares: Downing Street Siege: You can guess the story from the title of this badly reviewed drama.
 An SAS veteran attempts to save the life of the PM from an attack on Downing Street.
 Never seen it, never going to see it.

 The Krays: The Myth Behind The Legend: Documentary brought out to coincide with the film Legend, narrated by former Kray portrayer Martin Kemp.